prometheusreengineering/essential/README.md

 ## Features
 - Unlocks ALL cosmetics and emotes.
+- Dumps ALL cosmetics and emotes data into `.minecraft/prometheus/dumps/essential/`.
 - Lightweight and non-invasive.
-- Dumps cosmetics into minecraft logs.
 - Compatible with *almost* all versions of Essential Mod.

-### Known Issues
-- Patch does not apply on Fabric against the Essential Mod loader.

 ## Disclaimer
 This project is intended for educational purposes only.
 We are not responsible for any damage caused by this project.